ISISComputingGroup/ibex_developers_manual/Reflectometry-Composite-Driving-Layer.md

 ### Out Of Beam Positions

 Any IOC Driver can specify out-of-beam positions, which define where a component should be parked along its movement axis if it is set to be "Out Of Beam" via an `InBeamParameter`.
 A driver can have an arbitrary number of out-of-beam positions.
 Which one is chosen depends on where the y height of the current beam path intersects with the movement axis of this component.
 Since in some instances, the beam can intersect with the entire range of a component's movement axis, this is done to ensure that component does not block the beam while parked.
 It is also possible to have the park position as a position offset from the beam, e.g. for INTERs mirror/guides which when out of the beam must track the beam to remain guide.
+In addition to this the user can supply a parking sequence which will cause the instrument to park and unpark a component using the supplied positions.

 Out-of-beam positions are defined via the `OutOfBeamPosition` class.
 Example:
 ```